leviizu/ETL-Scrape-Clean-Transform-Load-and-Visualise/README.md

-# Sreality-Real-Estate-Scrape-Clean-and-Visualise
+# Sreality-Real-Estate-Scrape-Clean-Transform-Load-and-Visualise

-This project features an HTML scrape off of the UGA Football website (works as of 2022).
-The data consists of players, height, weight, hometown, and more.
+This project features an HTML scrape off of the Sreality [website](https://www.sreality.cz/): The biggest real estate company/website (rents and sells) in Czech Republic (works as of 2023).
+Real Estate sales and rent data for solely apartments in the two major cities are scraped off this website.
+The data consists of apartment type, apartment size, street, district, town and price.
 Throughout the data cleaning and transformation process, I appropriately deal with nulls, dups in a should-be-unique column, and string data that should be split into multiple columns.
 I create dictionaries, functions, and visualizations that help me understand the distribution and values of data.
 I finish it off with some visualizations that show BMI and weight class!
 I do not know anything about football or BMI, but I am able to show a story with my code and visuals.
 Go Dawgs!!!
-Packages used:pandas, beautiful soup, numpy, matplotlib, requests)
+Packages used:pandas, beautiful soup, numpy, matplotlib, requests, selenium)

-UGA Football Roster
+#Tableau Dashboard

+The processed data is loaded into a csv file and imported into Tableau

 Skills Used: